Hannah Waterman: Other work

 Since her departure from EastEnders, Waterman has appeared in episodes of the BBC medical dramas Doctors and Holby City, The Bill and a recurring role in New Tricks, which also starred her father.

 On stage she has appeared in The Vagina Monologues, Soap at The Stephen Joseph theatre and Tom, Dick and Harry and Calendar Girls in the West End.

 On 7 January 2007, she won the second series of the BBC's Just the Two of Us game show singing with Marti Pellow.

 She has been seen in an episode of the Afternoon Play series on BBC1, in an acclaimed run of Alan Ayckbourn's Round and Round the Garden at the Theatre Royal, Windsor and as a contestant on Sky One's Cirque de Celebrité.

 In 2009, she released an exercise DVD called Hannah Waterman's Body Blitz.

 On 22 December 2009, she appeared on Channel 4 in a Christmas special edition of Come Dine with Me alongside David Gest, Diarmuid Gavin and Sherrie Hewson.

 In 2010, she toured alongside Brigit Forsyth in a production of Carrie's War playing the part of Auntie Lou.

 In 2013, she toured in Lindsay Posner's production of Abigail's Party playing the lead role of Beverly Moss.

+In 2024 Hannah appeared in two episodes of the Australian Soap Home and Away playing a Judge.

 Personal life

 Waterman married fellow EastEnders actor Ricky Groves in 2006.
 They separated in 2010 and divorced in 2014.
 Waterman has been in a relationship with Huw Higginson since 2010.
 They have a son, born 2011.

-They relocated to Australia in 2014 and married on 11 October 2022.
+She emigrated to Australia with Higginson in 2013.